isamu-isozaki/teamai_test/finance/accounts-receivable-and-cash/index.html.md

 Follow this procedure if the customer paid by credit card.
 You may recall from the invoicing process that there was still a balance due when saving the invoice.
 The following steps will record the payment and remove the balance due.

-1. Login to Stripe dashboard and click on Payments under Transactions (left hand side).
+1. Login to Stripe dashboard and click on Payments under Transactions (left hand side/index.html.md).
 You will see a listing of the latest Stripe transactions listed by amount, Recurly transaction, name, date, and time.
 There is also an option to filter the report by clicking on XXX at the top left.
 Click on XXX to export to excel.
 This will give you a workbook area and also a breakdown of the fees which we will work on later.
 1. In NetSuite, click on the "Transactions" tab on the left.
     * Click on the orange "OPEN INVOICES " tab.
 This will bring up all open invoices listed by date, invoice #, customer, etc.
 1. Match invoice #s  between the Stripe dashboard and NetSuite.
 If you click on a transaction in the Stripe dashboard, it will take you to a screen that shows more detail, including the invoice # being paid.
 You can work your way from the bottom up.